mdn/content/files/en-us/web/progressive_web_apps/guides/best_practices/index.md

 With Progressive Enhancement, you focus on making the core functionalities of your app work universally first, by using the simplest technology for them, and then enhance the experience on supporting devices.

-For example, handling form submissions with the {{htmlelement("form", "HTML form element")}} means that the form will work on all browsers, including those that don't support JavaScript.
+For example, handling form submissions with the HTML {{htmlelement("form")}} element means that the form will work on all browsers, including those that don't support JavaScript.
 You can then progressively enhance the form by adding client-side validation and JavaScript-based submission for a better experience on compatible devices.

 ## Adapt to all devices